arcalot/arcaflow-engine/README.md

 ```

 The Arcaflow engine uses a configuration to define the standard behaviors for deploying
 plugins within the workflow.
-The default configuration will use Podman as the container
+The default configuration will use Podman to run the
-runtime and will set the log outputs to the `info` level.
+container and will set the log outputs to the `info` level.

 If you have a local Podman setup installed, you can simply run the workflow like this: